 Class Placement

-The faculty at TPDC meets regularly to discuss a student’s progress and placement.
+The faculty at TPDC meet regularly to discuss a student’s progress and placement.
 We are extremely careful when choosing the correct class level for each student.
 Placement decisions are derived from many years of teaching experience.
 Placement is highly individual and the factors that go into the decisions are complex.
 Children are often placed in a class where they will feel confident in order to promote self-esteem, as well as challenge them.

 It is important to realize that students will not all progress at the same rate.
 The number of times per week a student studies may also influence how quickly he or she progresses.
-Students are easily discouraged when placed in too difficult a class and may lose their passion for dance.
+Students can be easily discouraged when placed in too difficult a class and may lose their passion for dance.
 We encourage all of our students to work hard and become the best dancers they can be, but they must work at an appropriate level.
 Our goal is for dance to be a positive experience for each student.

-registration
+fall registration

-Registration in-person or by mail requires a completed, signed registration form, and payment which includes a non-refundable registration fee of $20.00 per student.
-You may pay for the year in full or choose our installment payment plan.
-Please mail form to 191 Mountain Avenue Springfield, NJ 07081
+Registration by mail is subject to approval and requires a completed, signed registration form and payment, which includes a non-refundable registration fee of $20.00 per student and first and last 2 tuition installments, or payment in full.
+Please mail form to 191 Mountain Avenue, Springfield, NJ 07081.

-Any questions please feel free to call (973 376-2111) or email info@turningpointedancecenter.com
+Any questions please feel free to call (973.
+376.2111) or email [email protected]

 **Please note we do not accept online registration for Little Movers.